programmmerjosh/josh-blog/notes-to-self/README.md

 </ifModule>
 ```

-    - This is important for any/all routes.
-Otherwise any routes will be redirected to http(s)://localhost:PORT_NUMBER/ROUTE_NAME.
-We obviously don't want this in production

-### Now we send the `dist` directory and its contents to File Manager on our web host's cPanel
+### Now we send the `dist` directory and its contents to File Manager on our web host's cPanel so that our site can be LIVE

 1. Zip the entire `dist` directory
 2. Login to the web host and navigate to the File Manager